shivannis/xandr-docs-public/xandr-docs/articles/monetize/creative-rotation-standard-line-item-and-guaranteed-delivery-line-item.md

 The creative within a size bucket with the highest click-through-rate (CTR) delivers the most.
 This is the default setting.

-Xandr assigns weights per creative for nodes (tag and inventory URL combinations) that have at least 50,000 impressions and 10 clicks served by the line item.
+Microsoft Advertising assigns weights per creative for nodes (tag and inventory URL combinations) that have at least 50,000 impressions and 10 clicks served by the line item.
 When the creative is new, default weights are assigned instead.

 ## Related topics